Tales of Symphonia: Remastered

 Ramsey said that while the story was somewhat predictable, the characters were endearing and had great chemistry given by "sharp and often comedic" writing.
 Leiter called the story a "banger" and enjoyed the novelty of the protagonist playing a supporting role to the "chosen one" character.
 However, he felt that the story's heavy themes of genocide and slavery were sometimes at odds with the light-hearted and humorous tone and mildly cutesy visuals, and considered the presentation of such themes uncarefully handled, referring to the human ranches as "Philosopher’s Stone factory/concentration camps".
 Dekker echoed this sentiment, remarking that some of the more emotional moments and darker themes were difficult to take seriously when played out by cutesy characters.
 Shkreli said that the story's "interesting and innovative" twists were still exciting, especially by the game's last third.
 He mentioned that the story's emotional center was grounded by the strong characterization between the party members, which he attributed to the optional skits.
 Vogel was impressed by the ambition in the narrative's "shocking" twists despite the initial impression of a "run-of-the-mill exercise in tired tropes".
 However, he deemed the "uneven" script to be stiff and unintentionally humorous, elaborating that "Some of these cutscenes cover a ridiculous range of emotions in just a minute or two, and dialogue rarely feels natural—it’s the epitome of a ‘video game script’".
-Dekker noted that the rareness of neat resolutions to conflicts improved the story, and he proclaimed that the game's cast is still the best in the series, although he said that some awkward localization held these elements back.
+Dekker opined that the rareness of neat resolutions to conflicts improved the story, and he proclaimed that the game's cast is still the best in the series, although he said that some awkward localization held these elements back.
 He criticized the quest-tracking "synopsis" system as occasionally vague, which necessitated consultation of a walkthrough.